The Lowdown on Lipitor: What You Need To Know

 Contact your doctor about any unusual muscle pain or weakness, a general tired feeling, or fever.
 Always have your pharmacist run a drug interaction screen each time you start (or even stop) any medication.

 One of the benefits of statins is that they can be taken orally as a tablet, usually only once a day.
 Studies have shown that if you only have to take a medication once daily, you're much more likely to stick with it over time.

 Most patients start taking statins at low doses.
-Your doctor may decide to increase your dose in a few weeks, if needed.
+Your doctor may decide to increase your dose, if needed.

 If you have active liver disease or unexplained elevated liver enzymes tests (LFTs), statin treatment should usually not be started.